Should you be scared of bears when hiking in Japan?

 Bear sightings and signage

-A warning sign on the trail from Akabokko in west Tokyo
+A rather weathered bear warning sign on the trail at Mt Ono

 Even if the likelihood of bears is low, on certain trails there will be bear warning signs at the trailhead or along the trail.
 They can look quite scary, but I tend to ignore these - you get immune to them after a while.